AmirhoseinCh/Query-3DGS-LLM/README.md

 Finetuned models will be saved in the respective output directories based on the model size and type (e.g., `outputs-3B/` for Qwen 2.5 3B model).

-## Results

-Our evaluation metrics include:
-- Mean accuracy comparison
-- Mean IoU comparison
-- Mean precision comparison

-Detailed results and visualizations can be found in your paper/documentation.

 ## Contributing